A. What is a University General Petition?

 Undergraduate students may petition the University General Petitions Committee for relief if they believe they deserve redress or exception to university rules, regulations, or policies regarding academic affairs.
 Before deciding to file a General Petition, the petition request should be discussed with the student's academic advisor.

 The University of Arizona General Catalog is the source document for university-wide academic policies that might be addressed in the petition process.
 The policy pertaining to retroactive withdrawals can be found in the General Catalog under Withdrawal from the University.
+Petitions submitted more than one year from the last day of class for the affected term will not be accepted.
+If a student demonstrates good cause for being unable to file a petition within this one year period, then the time period may be extended.

 There are three types of General Petitions: